Location:

 Notes

-The amount by which the internal drawing position is to move.
+also change the internal drawing position to the

 virtual void SetClippingRect(const TRect& aRect)=0;